Angular pair-of-pants decompositions of complex varieties: Angle sets of hyperplane complements

 are invariant under $H$, and they satisfy the relation $z_{1}^2=z_{2}z_{3}$.
 We then find that the quotient is given by the equation

 inside the spectrum of $\CC[z_{1}^{\pm},z_{2}^{\pm}]$. \end{example} \begin{remark} Note that the underlying set of the tropicalization of a thickening is the same.
 The multiplicities however necessarily change by \cite[Proposition 4.2]{KatzPayne2011}.
-It is thus natural to view Kummer thickenings as tropical analogues of non-reduced schemes. \end{remark}
+It is thus natural to view Kummer thickenings as tropical analogues of non-reduced schemes. \end{remark} \begin{proposition} Suppose that $X$ is Kummer-smooth over $K=\CC\{\!\{t\}\!\}$.
+Then it is smooth over $K$. \end{proposition} \begin{proof} This follows from Corollary \ref{cor:SchoenImpliesSmooth} since a composition of two smooth maps is is again smooth.
+Note here that a Kummer covering is \'{e}tale and thus smooth. \end{proof} \begin{remark} Definition \ref{def:InfinitesimallySmooth} also works over arbitrary non-archimedean valued fields $K$.
+We note however that Proposition \ref{prop:KummerSmoothIsSmooth} does not hold in this case.
+Indeed, we can take $V(x+1)$ over $K=\mathbb{F}_{p}$ or $\mathbb{F}_{p}((t))$, which is tropically smooth.
+The Kummer covering given by $g=x^p+1=(x+1)^p$ is not smooth however.
+In this situation, it is more natural to ask for the Kummer covering in Definition \ref{def:InfinitesimallySmooth} to be prime-to-$p$. \end{remark}

 We now wish to prove that the angle map again induces a homotopy equivalence.
 We will apply the same strategy as before.

 \begin{definition} We say that an open toric cone $\tcone(C_{p}(a,b))$ is $m$-admissible if its inverse image under $\kappa_{m}$ is a disjoint union of copies of $\tcone(C_{p}(a,b))$. \end{definition}